On proving the robustness of algorithms for early fault-tolerant quantum computers: Randomized Fourier estimation

 \section{Randomized Fourier estimation}

 The central task we consider is the estimation of the phase angle $\theta$, defined from where $\ket{\psi}$ is an eigenstate of $U$.
 We assume that at our disposal is a preparation of the state $\ket{\psi}$ and the ability to apply the controlled unitary $c-U := \ket{0}\bra{0}\otimes\mathbb{I}+\ket{1}\bra{1}\otimes U$.
+Phase estimation is a fundamental subroutine of several quantum algorithms\footnote{An important note is that, in their basic forms, these algorithms require a coherent implementation of quantum phase estimation, whereas this work and others consider incoherent versions of the algorithm.} including Shor’s factoring algorithm \cite{shor1994algorithms}, Harrow, Hassidim, and Lloyd's linear systems algorithm \cite{harrow2009quantum}, and the quantum counting algorithm \cite{brassard1998quantum}.
+Furthermore, the robust estimation of quantum phases is closely related to the task of parameter estimation in the context of quantum metrology \cite{giovannetti2004quantum} and Hamiltonian learning \cite{granade2012robust, ferrie2012adaptive}.
+Many techniques have been developed in these contexts \cite{svore2013faster, wiebe2016efficient, o2019quantum} and some have been implemented in experiments \cite{paesani2017experimental, lumino2018experimental}.
+Continued research at the interface of quantum computing and quantum metrology will be valuable in pushing the capabilities of quantum computers.

+Our goal, slightly different than these above works, is to develop a framework for analyzing the robustness of quantum algorithms for early fault-tolerant quantum computing more broadly.
+Towards this, we develop a simple algorithm for the task of phase estimation that shares structural similarity with several other algorithms designed for early fault-tolerant quantum computing including those for ground state energy estimation \cite{lin2022heisenberg, wang2022quantum} and ground state property estimation (GSPE) \cite{zhang2022computing}.
+This framework applies to algorithms which use collective data obtained from single-qubit measurement outcomes.
+Our hope then is that this framework and methods can be helpful in analyzing the robustness of such quantum algorithms.

+Before introducing the algorithm, we note that, after this manuscript originally appeared, several related EFTQC algorithms have been developed and their robustness analyzed with alternative approaches.
+Ni et al. \cite{ni2023low} developed a robust quantum algorithm for phase estimation that can succeed even when the input state is imperfect.
+Li et al. \cite{li2023adaptive} developed a robust quantum algorithm for multiparameter phase estimation.
+A variant of the algorithm introduced below was analyzed in \cite{liang2023modeling}, proving it to be robust to ``exponential decay error'' and showing that the algorithm can reduce quantum resources compared to the traditional quantum phase estimation algorithm.
+Most recently, an algorithm for ground state energy estimation \cite{ding2023robust} was developed based on the QCELS method \cite{dong2022ground} and also shown to be robust to exponential decay error.

-The algorithm we develop uses data obtained from Hadamard tests as shown in Figure \ref{fig:hadamard_test}.
+With this context established, we introduce the robust Fourier estimation algorithm.
+The algorithm generates and processes single-qubit measurement data obtained from Hadamard tests as shown in Figure \ref{fig:hadamard_test}.

 In the case that $\ell=0$, for Hadamard test of $U^k$ the quantum computer gives us $c=\pm1$ outcomes with probability

 where $\textup{Re}(\langle\psi|U|\psi\rangle) = \cos(\theta)=\Pi$.
 We call this procedure a \emph{real Hadamard test}.
 If a phase gate $S$ is placed before the ancilla measurement (that is $\ell = 1$), the probability of $s=\pm1$ is